chalin/DEP-non-null/doc/dep-non-null-AUTOGENERATED-DO-NOT-EDIT.md

 -   **Goal G0, optional types**.
 Specifically these two aspects, which follow from the fundamental property of Dart that *static type annotations are* **optional** (see “Overview”, [Bracha, 2012](https://www.dartlang.org/articles/optional-types/#overview)):

-    1. Static type annotations, whether they include nullity meta type annotations are not, shall have *no impact on* **production mode execution**.
+    1. Static type annotations, whether they include nullity meta type annotations or not, shall have *no impact on* **production mode execution**.

     2. Static type checking rules shall never prevent code from executing, and hence never coerce a developer into *adding or changing* static (nullity) type annotations.